upper/site/tour/tutorials/queries/06/README.md

 ...
 ```

-In the particular case of SQL databases, you can also choose to use a builder
-or raw SQL query to execute update, insert, and delete operations.

-Given that the example in this tour is based on a SQL database, we'll elaborate
+Given that the examples in this tour are based on an SQL database, we'll
-hereunder on the use of both a) SQL builder methods and b) raw SQL statements.
+elaborate on the use of both a) SQL builder methods and b) raw SQL statements.